ntoll/ntoll.github.io/article/offas-dyke-1/index.md

 But, our naivete about the culinary qualities of Brockweir meant we didn't have anywhere to grab lunch.
-As a result, we drank all our water (which was rather concerning) and cracked open emergency supply of chocolate Easter eggs.
+As a result, we drank all our water (which was rather concerning) and cracked open the emergency supply of chocolate Easter eggs.
 (Just writing this down, makes me feel stupid, dear reader.)
-And so the last few miles into Redbrook was more of a struggle than they should have been given our empty tummies and the onset of thirst.
+And so the last few miles into Redbrook were more of a struggle than they should have been given our empty tummies and the onset of thirst.

 Yet, as with our journey through life, we both enjoyed ourselves during the good times (for instance, walking in the woods), and supported and encouraged